This section explains how to configure and personalize several aspects of the tool. It covers the following topics:

-<DENODO_HOME>/tools/monitor/denodo-monitor/conf/ConfigurationParameters.propertiesand search for the following text and follow the instructions.
+<DENODO_HOME>/tools/monitor/denodo-monitor/conf/ConfigurationParameters.propertiesand search for the following text and follow the instructions of the file.

 # ================================================================================ # Settings to store the output of the Virtual DataPort query monitor in a database # ================================================================================

-Data Catalog requires the Denodo Monitor included in update 20180926 or later.
+Data Catalog requires to use the Denodo Monitor included in update 20180926 or later.